 Before & After

-This patient was concerned the loss of smooth jawline contour and neck skin laxity.
+This patient was concerned with the loss of smooth jawline contour and neck skin laxity.
 Facial rejuvenation procedure included a mini facelift and neck lift.
 Youthful facial contour was achieved and the definition of the neck was restored.

-The best candidates are usually women and men in their 30s to early 40s with early signs of facial aging and good skin elasticity.
+The best mini facelift candidates are usually women and men in their 30s to early 40s with early signs of facial aging and good skin elasticity.
 Loss of definition around the jawline and early formation of jowls are the most appropriate reasons for a mini facelift.
-A mini facelift may not be for you if you have significant jowling, sagging or hollow cheeks, or lax soft tissue of the neck all require a more extensive facelift procedure.
+A mini facelift may not be for you if you have significant jowling, sagging or hollow cheeks, or lax soft tissue of the neck.
+These all require a more extensive facelift procedure.

 Dr. Konstantin performs most mini facelifts using lighter forms of anesthesia than with a full facelift.
 He commonly uses local anesthesia with mild or moderate sedation, which makes the procedure much safer and the recovery easier for the patient.

 Healing time can vary greatly from patient to patient.
 However, most mini facelift patients can expect to take 5 to 7 days off work for healing.
 Typically, the signs of recent surgery are greatly diminished by the end of the first week and not easily noticeable by a casual observer.
-Some creative hair styling and occasional make-up application helps hide the residual signs of surgery.
+Some creative hair styling and occasional makeup application help hide the residual signs of surgery.